andrew1931/fundom/docs/api-reference.md

 const value = getState(
-   subscriber, // <- optional subscriber, invoked every time setState provides new value releaseEffect // <- optional effect when subscriber releaser is invoked );
+   subscriber, // <- optional subscriber, invoked every time setState provides new value {
+      once: false, // <- optional flag, if true - subscriber will be removed when invoked and release effect is called if provided; default is false releaseEffect // <- optional effect when subscriber releaser is invoked }
+)

 setState((f) => f('pause', subscriber)) // pause target subscriber

 setState((f) => f('pause')) // pause all subscribers

-setState(3) // // subscriber is not invoked since state is on pause
+setState(3) // subscriber is not invoked since state is on pause

 setState((f) => f('resume', subscriber)) // resume target subscriber

 setState((f) => f('resume')) // resume all subscribers

 setState(4) // subscriber is invoked with value 4 since state is resumed